czyzby/wesnoth-saurian-pack/_changelog.md

 * MINOR version is incremented when new translations or graphics are added.
 * PATCH version is incremented in case of minor graphical fixes or typo corrections.

+## 3.0.0

+* Saurian Oracle's experience necessary to level up increased to 66.

 ## 2.0.0

 ![Saurian Warden](images/units/saurians/warden/warden.png)
 * A new Saurian Warden unit (Lv3).
   An advancement of the Saurian Spearwoman.
-* Saurian Spearwoman bop animations fix.
+* Saurian Spearwoman idle animations fix.
 * Saurian Spearwoman stat changes.
   * HP increased to 43.
   * Melee damage increased to 10-2.